revathivijay/ArtificialIntelligence/README.md

 # ArtificialIntelligence
-Some search techniques used in AI, coded in python.
+Some search techniques used in AI